A Year Of Survival and Firsts For All

 As we emerge from our forced reclusive lives and begin to re-emerge into society, many are evaluating their professional lives and whether working remotely all or some of the time is the lifestyle they are interested in.

-Organizations are also evaluating the costs and benefits to full-remote teams, combination work-from-home and in-office schedules, or bringing everyone back in-office full-time.
+Organizations are also evaluating the costs and benefits of full-remote teams, combination work-from-home and in-office schedules (hybrid), or bringing everyone back in-office full-time.
 Some companies are doubling-down and saying the benefits outweigh the costs.
 Yes, they know they will have higher turnover and less of a “team” dynamic.
 But the decrease in operating costs having their teams remote is worth the pain of higher turnover.
-Other companies are starting to roll-out their plans for bringing everyone back for a multitude of reasons.
+Other companies are starting to roll out their plans for bringing everyone back for a multitude of reasons.

 Whatever your thoughts are on the subject (as an employee or an employer/manager), this new dynamic is worth ruminating over as it could affect the kind of applicants your company receives and it could decrease the number of opportunities for candidates for whatever their preference is.
 Candidates for whatever their preference is.